 While Diametrically Composed revels in the exuberance of being a mother and an artist, the work also confronts the notion that motherhood and professional life can be limiting factors in their interaction, in ways that fatherhood and professional life are not necessarily.
 The work aims to artistically probe and unpack this double standard.

 The artists of Diametrically Composed are mothers and renown in their field.
 Conceived and produced by flutist/composer Allison Loggins-Hull, the collaborative artists are composers Paola Prestini, Sarah Kirkland Snider, Jessica Meyer, multi-dimensional mezzo-soprano and composer Alicia Hall Moran, and pianist Gabriela Martinez.
 Their contributions reflect personal experiences, exploring diverse themes related to being a mother and an artist.
-Diametrically Composed reaches beyond the typical recital format, providing an immersive performance experience incorporating recited text, narratives and points-of-view of mothers from varied artistic professions.
+Diametrically Composed reaches beyond the typical recital format, providing an immersive performance experience incorporating narratives from the women involved in the project.

 Diametrically Composed is fiscally sponsored by Fractured Atlas.
 Please visit the project’s profile on Fractured Atlas to make a tax-deductible donation.